 - Have a great tailor on speed dial for alterations and factor the costs in when you buy.

 - Take advantage of trends that work in your favor.
 For instance, cropped pants are full length on a petite, normal pants length works as cropped pants on a tall woman.
+This is just one of the many tricks how to save money on petite style.

 - Be aware that in other countries, the mean population is taller, smaller, bigger, tinnier, etc. and shop there online.
 For petites, Italy, Spain, and East Asian countries are good options.
 The former two are also great for plus size petites.
 Tall women may be lucky in Germany, Great Britain, or Scandinavia.
 Plus sizes have great chances in US online stores.
 You get the idea.